dino-rodriguez/optibnb/feature_creation/features.md

 ![png](output_73_0.png)

-The low price bucket data is centered around a median daily price of \$75, with values mainly ranging from \$73 to about \$78.
+The low price bucket data is centered around a median daily price of $75, with values mainly ranging from $73 to about $78.
 We again see the same weekly spikes in addition to larger seasonal trends in which the transitioning from spring to summer yields higher average daily prices.

-**Seasonality Take Aways:** We find that cross listings price ranges, that calendar date is an important feature in predicting the exact price of Airbnb listings.
+**Seasonality Takeaways:** We find that cross listings price ranges, that calendar date is an important feature in predicting the exact price of Airbnb listings.
 This can cause prices to fluctuate around their median based on changing demand that results from changes in the date that someone wishes to stay in a listing.
 This allows us to draw three key conclusions on the effect of calendar data.

 * **Weekends:** The weekly spikes in housing prices lead us to believe that there is indeed a strong weekend effect that causes daily prices of Airbnb listings to spike.
 This intuitively makes sense because we expect people to travel more on weekends as opposed to weekdays.
 This increased travel on weekends creates an increase in demand that puts an upward pressure on price.
 As demand drops, following Sunday, so does price.
 This weekly cycle causes the small fluctuations in the price that we observe on all 4 graphs.

 * **Spring and Summer Months:** In all price bucket graphs, we can see that April begins to mark the pivot point in which we begin to see a rise in listing prices.
 The warmer weather, coupled with the fact that children and teenagers finish school lead to an increase in demand for housing in the summer months.
 This fact is best evidence by the fact that the average daily listing price is nearly always above its median value.
 As noted before, potential reasons include increased travel in the warmer months.
 Another potential reason, one in which I've observed first hand, is the fact that there is an increased demand in housing that results from the the influx of summer interns that enter the city.
 However, given our current data set we cannot conclusively determine the root of this trend.
 We would need additional data to be able to conclusively determine the cause of this spike.